 In June 2014, in the Parliament of Northern Ireland POLA and Cancer Choices, an NGO from Northern Ireland, presented results of their successful cooperation: 8 bilingual leaflets on cancer prevention, which were prepared on the basis of Cancer Research UK’s publications.
 Later on, the information materials were distributed among POLA members and cancer information centres in Lithuania, where they are freely available to all cancer patients and their families.

-In terms of future initiatives, POLA will put efforts to develop existing cancer information and support centres and contribute to the establishment of new support centres across Lithuania.
+POLA will continously put efforts to develop cancer information and support centres and contribute to the establishment of patient support groups across Lithuania.
 The centres are to provide comprehensive information and support to patients, their families and a variety of regional patient support organisations.

 The EU-funded project “EU-CAYAS-NET” will develop a “European Youth Cancer Survivors Network” alongside an interactive virtual platform.
 The network will foster social networking, peer-support, knowledge-exchange, and aims at improving:

 ● the quality of life of survivors (including mental health, education & career support, follow-up care and transition),

 ● the care for adolescents and young adults (AYA) with cancer, and